 Step 2: Enter additional project info for the Articulate Mobile Player (optional)

-- The Title and Description are the same as what you entered on the Publish window; you can change the text here if you like.
+- The Title and Description are the same as what you entered on the Publish window; change the text here if you'd like.

-When you're finished customizing the fields on this window, click OK to return to the Publish window.
+When you're finished customizing the project information, click OK to return to the Publish window.

 Step 3: Choose HTML5 and/or mobile publishing (optional)